pstefanou12/delphi.ai/README.rst

 We demonstrate how to use the library in a set of walkthroughs and our API reference.
 Functionality provided by the library includes:

+For best results using the package, the data should have mean 0 and variance 1.

 Contents:
 --------